 In terms of Super Sentai, late manga artist Shotaro Ishinomori (1938-1998), famous for his works like Cyborg 009 and his assistance with Astro Boy, brought to life the first of over 40+ series in the Super Sentai franchise.
 This started off with Himitsu Sentai Gorenger, or Secret Squadron Five Ranger.

 Himitsu Sentai Gorenger

 To start things off, I'm gonna cover the one that started it all.
-Himitsu Sentai Gorenger debut in 1975 and is the longest running sentai series, going from 1975-1977 at 84 episodes, six special movies and a stage show.
-Being the first and all, it laid out the basic groundwork that those familiar with modern day superhero shows of this nature should be accustomed to.
+Himitsu Sentai Gorenger debuted in 1975 and is the longest-running sentai series, going from 1975-1977 with 84 episodes, six special movies and a stage show.
+Being the first and all, it laid out the basic groundwork that those familiar with modern-day superhero shows of this nature should be accustomed to.

 Essentially, the world comes under attack by the forces of the Black Cross Army who seek world domination, as that's the custom of evil organizations.
 In response, the United Nations (yes, that UN) creates a special army force called the Earth Guard League, or EAGLE to oppose them.
 By setting up bases across the Earth, they are deemed a threat by the leader of the Black Cross Army, the Black Cross Fuhrer (Looking at this from a historical context, I'm willing to bet that the Black Cross were partly inspired by the Nazi Regime but don't quote me on that)